 Founded on October 23, 2011 the band hails from Ulaanbaatar the capital of Mongolia.
 Sadly there is not a lot of personal information about the band, which I hope to update as news comes in.
 The music varies from traditional Mongolian tunes with a modern beat, to covers of Western songs.
-There are a myriad of videos to watch but I’ve chosen three of the best, do watch them, they are visually stunning and it is great to see an Unfretted or Fretless instrument fronting a band to such great effect.
+There are a myriad of videos to watch but I’ve chosen two of the best, do watch them, they are visually stunning and it is great to see an Unfretted or Fretless instrument fronting a band to such great effect.

 One of the amazing things about Ulaanbaatar is that it has a “Beatles Square” with a bronze statue of the Beatles at the Northern end.
 In the days of the USSR Eastern European bootlegs would be listened to and the centre was this particular square.

 The shudraga or shanz is a long-necked spiked lute with an oval wooden frame with snake skin covering stretched over both faces.
 The three strings are fixed to a bar, which is inserted in the body.
 The instrument is struck or plucked with a plectrum made of horn or with the fingers.
 As the tones do not echo, every note is struck several times.